 A. Two sons born to Bilhah.

-1. (1-4) Rachel, out of frustration, gives her maid Bilhah to Jacob in a “surrogate mother” arrangement.
+1. (1-4) Rachel, out of frustration, gives her maid Bilhah to Jacob to bear children through her.

 a.
-Give me children, or else I die!
-Despite Rachel’s great beauty, she also was near despair.
-No doubt, Leah often said, “If I only had my sister’s beauty and the love of my husband, I would be happy.”
-No doubt, Rachel often said, “If I only had sons like my sister.”
+Give me children, or else I die: Despite Rachel’s great beauty, she also was near despair.
+No doubt Leah often said, “If I only had my sister’s beauty and the love of my husband, I would be happy.”
+No doubt Rachel often said, “If I only had sons like my sister, I would be happy.”
 Beautiful or plain, we all have our problems.

 i.
-It’s likely that Rachel was vain and conceited.
+It is likely that Rachel was vain and conceited.
 She knew that Jacob worked 14 years with no pay out of love for her, and also knew Jacob would not have worked one day for Leah.

 c.
 Here is my maid Bilhah; go in to her, and she will bear a child on my knees, that I also may have children by her: Much like Sarah gave Hagar to Abraham in a surrogate-mother type arrangement (Genesis 16), Rachel gave her maid Bilhah to Jacob.